 REITs have been a part of life in Hawaii for decades, generating tax revenue, supporting local organizations and charities, and creating jobs.

-In all, Hawaii has approximately 80 REIT-owned properties,3 representing investments of almost $8 billion.4 Through their current investments and redevelopment activities, it is projected that these REITs generated in excess of 10,000 local jobs in 2014.
+In all, Hawaii has over 80 REIT-owned properties,3 representing investments of approximately $13 billion.4 Through their current investments and redevelopment activities, it is estimated that these REITs generated in excess of 10,000 local jobs in 2014.
 Aside from these jobs, these investments generate hundreds of millions dollars in general excise tax and millions of dollars in property taxes.
 This projection is borne out by just a few examples.
-Specifically, Taubman Centers Inc. has committed $450 million for the redevelopment of International Market Place (IMP) in Waikiki.
-When completed, it is projected to generate more than $10 million in annual Hawaii general excise taxes and $4 million in annual property tax.
-General Growth Properties is investing $1 billion for expansion of Ala Moana Center and nearby residences.
-Economic activity during construction includes 11,600 jobs and more than $146 million in state tax revenue.
-CNL Lifestyle Properties, Inc. invested more than $3 million in improvements at Wet‘n’Wild Hawaii, which currently employs more than 350 residents.
+Specifically, Taubman Centers Inc. committed $450 million for the redevelopment of International Market Place (IMP) in Waikiki.
+In 2017, it was projected to generate more than $1 million in annual Hawaii general excise taxes and $43 million in annual property tax.
+GGP invested $1 billion for expansion of Ala Moana Center and nearby residences.
+Economic activity during construction included 11,600 jobs and more than $146 million in state tax revenue.

-Through their current investments and redevelopment activities, it is projected that these REITs generated in excess of 10,000 local jobs in 2014.
+Through their current investments and redevelopment activities, it is estimated that these REITs generated in excess of 10,000 local jobs in 2014.

 These investments create a multiplier effect in our local economy.
 REITs generate tax revenue through the collection of Hawaii’s “general excise tax” (or “GET”) on rents and retail sales, business income tax on profits made by tenants, income tax from employment of Hawaii residents, and millions of dollars in property taxes.

-In addition, data shows that more than 9,300 individual investors received a total of nearly $30 million in distribution from non-listed public REITs, generating tax revenue for the state of Hawaii.
+In addition, the most recent data shows that in 2014 more than 9,300 individual investors received a total of nearly $30 million in distribution from non-listed public REITs, generating tax revenue for the state of Hawaii.
 REITs also create jobs, promote economic stability and support local organizations and charities with donations and their employees’ time.

 Nu Business Forms is an example.
 Nu Business Forms has been working with the REIT-owned Hyatt Place Waikiki.
 In a letter to Bonnie Kiyabu, the hotel’s General Manager, Nu Business’ head, Nita Una said, “As a vendor, a couple of things stand out for me.
 The first, each time I visit, every staff member I see will greet me with a warm Aloha.
 I can only imagine if I were a real guest.
 The other, which is equally, if not more important, is the number of times per year this hotel will host a community event to benefit charity.
 They go all out to bring everyone in their community together for a good cause.
 I’m proud to be a part of this ohana.”